Man shot by ICE agents during California traffic stop arrested by FBI after hospital release, lawyer says

 (CNN) — A man who was shot by ICE agents during a traffic stop in Central California last week was arrested by the FBI upon release from the hospital Monday, according to his lawyer.

-The man’s lawyer has pushed back against claims by the Department of Homeland Security that the man is a gang member wanted in El Salvador in connection with a murder, after initially saying the family believed it was likely a case of mistaken identity.
+Carlos Ivan Mendoza Hernandez’s lawyer has pushed back against claims by the Department of Homeland Security that he is a gang member wanted in El Salvador in connection with a murder, after initially saying his family believed it was likely a case of mistaken identity.

-Acting ICE Director Todd Lyons said last week that the ICE officers fired defensive shots after the person they stopped attempted to run an agent over, according to a statement from DHS.
+Acting ICE Director Todd Lyons said last week that the ICE officers fired defensive shots after Mendoza Hernandez attempted to run an agent over, according to a statement from DHS.

-The FBI said it had executed a warrant for the man’s arrest Monday, according to his attorney, Patrick Kolasinski.
-The man was being transported to the Sacramento County jail to await charges Monday afternoon, though the exact charges were not immediately known, Kolasinski added.
+Mendoza Hernandez’s attorney, Patrick Kolasinski, said the FBI had executed a warrant for his client’s arrest Monday, and that he was being transported to the Sacramento County jail to await charges, though the exact charges were not immediately known.
+He was later transferred to the Stanislaus County jail, Kolasinski said, and a detention hearing was set for Tuesday afternoon.

+On Monday, the FBI referred CNN’s questions about the case to the US Attorney’s Office, which has yet to respond.
+CNN has also reached out to the Sacramento County Sheriff’s Office.

 After meeting with him at the hospital last Thursday, Kolasinski explained why his client attempted to flee the traffic stop.